fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 on your computer.
 In face, while the address space given to your process might look continuous it is probably fragmented, scattered across diffent physical locations, but the virtualization makes it appear continuous.
 In general, it is a major security risk for programs to read memory outside of the memory allocated for it.
 This is also known as a *segmentation fault*.
-The operating dislikes this concept so much that it is likely to just kill your program entirely.
-If you have every programmed C or C++, you have probably tried this.
-The virtual memory space allocated for your process, for stuff like heap and stack will typically look like below.
+The operating system dislikes this concept so much that it is likely to just kill your program entirely.
+If you have ever programmed C or C++, you have probably tried this making this mistake and your error has been met with swift and uncompromising consequences.
+The virtual memory space allocated for your process, for stuff like heap and stack will typically look as below.

 <figure markdown>
 ![Image](../figures/virtual_heap_and_stack.png){ width="300" }